Hato1/grapple-survivor/README.md

-# jamminwiththebois
+# Hookshot-survivor

-Setup:

-Install Poetry
+Hookshot Survivor is a gamejam project over easter 2023.
+It is our first interactions with the 3d game engine Ursina.

+### Setting up Hookshot-survivor for development/testing

+Project dependencies are managed with Poetry.
+[Install Poetry](https://python-poetry.org/docs/).

+In a command prompt:

+1. Check you have poetry with `poetry --version`
-navigate to  project directory
+2. Navigate to this project directory `cd /path/to/git/repo`

-run `poetry install` to install dependancies.
+3. Run `poetry install` to install/update your virtual environment.
+4. Run `poetry shell` to enter project virtual environment.
+5. Run `pre-commit install` to add code checking/fixing on commit
+6. Run `./main` to begin the game

+### Running the game

+Ensure you've set up the game before on this computer.

+1. Navigate to this project directory `cd /path/to/git/repo`
-Now in future run `poetry shell` to enter project virtual environment for running code.
+2. Run `poetry shell` to enter project virtual environment.
+3. Run `./main` to begin the game